Pakistan blast: How did we get here? – DW – 08/01/2023

 Competing factions behind deadly terror strikes

-Abdul Basit, a senior fellow at the S. Rajaratnam School of International Studies and an expert on jihadi networks, said that the TTP terror group has been associated with suicide terrorism in Pakistan since its establishment in December 2007.
+Abdul Basit, a senior fellow at the S. Rajaratnam School of International Studies and an expert on jihadi networks, told DW that the TTP terror group has been associated with suicide terrorism in Pakistan since it was established in December 2007.

 "Apart from TTP, other major groups involved in suicide attacks include ISIS-K, North Waziristan-based commander Hafiz Gul Bahadur's faction in North Waziristan, and the recently formed Tehreek-e-Jihad Pakistan," Basit told DW.